 Pediatric occupational therapist Adriane Ransomone from Los Angeles recommends the LetterSchool app.
 “It’s one of my favorite apps for preschoolers and young elementary schoolers,” she shares.
 “I especially like having children use the app with a stylus to help children develop fine motor skills and proper letter formation simultaneously.
 We always set our preferences to the ‘Handwriting Without Tears’ style of letter formation since that is most developmentally appropriate and easiest to learn.”

-With the Care.com app, you can easily search and apply for caregiving jobs near you.
+With the Care.com app, you can easily search and apply for jobs near you, as well as:

 Price: Free, with in-app subscription options